 - Hall Madden, starting at $1150.

 - Alan David, starts at $1200.
 Claims to be true bespoke.
 This point is somewhat controversial, but my current understanding is that they're MTM, and not bespoke.

 - J. Press starting at $1300 for a suit and $160 for a shirt.

 - Balani, starting at $1300 for a suit.

 - Cad & The Dandy's $1400 option is made to measure, not bespoke.
 They offer bespoke at $1700.

 - Brooklyn Tailors, starting at $1600 for MTM ("special order").

 - Martin Greenfield.
-Not sure where exactly MTM starts, but RTW is $1300.
+MTM starts at $1500.
 An American treasure.
 All US presidents wear Martin Greenfield.
 Dude's a Holocaust Survivor.
 I would just love to have his name inside my jacket.

 - No Man Walks Alone x Sartoria Carrara